 - Get constipated or have diarrhea

-Auras often start within an hour or so of the headache.
+Auras often start about an hour or so before the headache.
 They aren't just distorted vision, though.
 They can affect any of your senses.

 - Blind spots (scotomas)

 - Vision loss in part of one or both eyes

 - Seeing, hearing, or smelling things that aren't really there (hallucinations)